 Written exam components include:

-- A multiple-choice test based on the study manual.
+- GENERAL KNOWLEDGE EXAM (90 min.) - A comprehensive 100 question multiple-choice test based on the study manual.

-- A plan reading skill test that requires participants to read and interpret a landscape plan, to answer questions pertaining to the plan, and to make calculations, such as square foot areas, plant quantities per area, etc.
+- PLAN TAKE-OFF (60min.) - A plan reading skills test that requires participants to read and interpret a landscape plan, to answer questions pertaining to the plan, and to make calculations, such as square foot areas, plant quantities per area, etc.

-- A test on common insect, disease and environmental problems.
+- PEST & DISORDER EXAM (45 min.) - A test on common pest, disease, and environmental problems.
 Participants must identify 25 samples (photos or actual specimens).

-- A plant identification test that requires participants to identify fifty plant samples from a list of over 270 provided.
+- PLANT IDENTIFICATION (45 min.) - A plant identification test that requires participants to identify (50) fifty plant samples from a list of over 270 provided.
 Actual samples of trees, shrubs, vines, ground covers, herbaceous perennials, annuals, weeds and turfgrasses will be placed on tables for ID.